 - Add garlic, ginger, onions, carrots, and celery to a large pot with oil or a splash of water.
 Cook until onions turn translucent.

 - Add water/dashi, jackfruit, Worcestershire sauce, ketchup, sugar, and a pinch of salt.
-Bring to a boil then lower and simmer for 10 minutes, stirring occasionally.
+Bring to a boil, add roux, then lower heat and simmer for 10 minutes, stirring occasionally to dissolve the roux.

 - Add zucchini and mushrooms and continue to cook until tender.
 Add more salt as needed.
 Serve hot with rice and enjoy!